-Android is open-source so certainly a legitimate poker room can do what Full Flush has done.
-Only Ignition has so far and they managed to do it without the hoops that Full Flush required players to jump through.
+Android is open-source so certainly a legitimate online poker room can do what Full Flush has done.
+Only Ignition Poker and BetOnline Poker have so far and they managed to do it without the hoops that Full Flush required players to jump through.

 Almost all of the DoJ’s legal claims depend on the underlying activity, online poker, being illegal.
 The problem for prosecutors is that the main federal anti-gambling statute, the Wire Act, has been held in a published federal Court of Appeals decision to be limited to bets on sports events and races.

-Without a doubt, this is the most common question asked about US poker sites since it became its own market in 2006.
+Without a doubt, the legality of online poker is the most common question asked about US poker sites since it became its own market in 2006.
 And it's certainly a good valid question.

-Over the last decade I've seen a lot of answers to this question by websites with an agenda to sell you on something.
+Over the last decade I've seen a lot of answers to this question by poker affiliate websites with an agenda to sell you on something.
 The most common are:

 • Yes, nothing has changed for US players.